SpenHub/pword-hash-testing/README.md

 |Send 1000s of unique passwords, verify no same hash|✍️|:heavy_check_mark:|

 ## Concurrency
+- It appears that the active password-hashing job is killed when the shutdown-request is initiated, however this could be due to my lack of experience using threading in Python.
 |Test Case| 🤖 Automated / ✍️ Manual|Pass?|
 |---------|--------------------------|-----|
 |250 simultaneous requests should all resolve to valid pass|🤖|:heavy_check_mark:|